Radio aids – optimising listening opportunities - view as single page

 Transferability

-Although there are difficulties worldwide, regarding financial constraints, availability and sustainability of technology, the evidence shows that hearing devices alone are not giving full access to speech intelligibility for deaf children.
+Although there are difficulties worldwide, regarding financial constraints, availability and sustainability of technology, the evidence shows that hearing devices alone are not giving full access to speech intelligibility for deaf CYP.
 Whatever device or system is used, the basic principles are the same.

 Editor’s comments